isomerpages/moe-frontierpri/_our-curriculum/English.md

 in Oracy, Writing and Literature to hone and sharpen their language skills.
-This programme also provides our students opportunities that allow them to challenge themselves further through the participation of external oratorical and writing competitions and assuming the role of an emcee during school events.
-Some of them will also participate in a Cluster Partnership programme where they will be able to exchange ideas and learn from like-minded students from schools within the cluster.</p>
+This programme also provides our students opportunities that allow them to challenge themselves further through the participation of external oratorical and writing competitions organised by GEB, and assuming the role of an emcee during school events.
+Some of them also participate in a Cluster Partnership programme where they will be able to exchange ideas and learn from like-minded students from schools within the cluster.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>